adefemi/google-location-autocomplete-react/README.md

 `google-location-autocomplete-react` is a simple and reusable React component that leverages the Google Maps Places Autocomplete API.
 It allows for easy integration of Google's location autocomplete functionality into your React applications.

+## Repository

+The source code is available at [GitHub](https://github.com/adefemi/google-location-autocomplete-react).

+Feel free to dive in, open issues, and submit pull requests.
+Contributions are welcome!

 ## Features

 - Easy integration with React projects.